sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-**Risk Ownership:** The assignment of responsibility and accountability to individuals or entities for managing and mitigating specific risks within the TRE organisation.
+**Risk Ownership Process:** This {term}`business process <business process>` involves the assignment of responsibility and accountability to individuals or entities for managing and mitigating specific risks within the TRE organisation.

 ```{list-table}
 :header-rows: 1